nvim-neo-tree/neo-tree.nvim/README.md

             show_hidden = false,
             respect_gitignore = true,
           },
-          follow_current_file = false, -- This will find and focus the file in the -- active buffer every time the current file is changed while the tree is open. use_libuv_file_watcher = false, -- This will use the OS level file watchers -- to detect changes instead of relying on nvim autocmd events. window = {
+          follow_current_file = false, -- This will find and focus the file in the active buffer every -- time the current file is changed while the tree is open. use_libuv_file_watcher = false, -- This will use the OS level file watchers -- to detect changes instead of relying on nvim autocmd events. hijack_netrw_behavior = "open_default", -- netrw disabled, opening a directory opens neo-tree -- in whatever position is specified in window.position -- "open_split",  -- netrw disabled, opening a directory opens within the -- window like netrw would, regardless of window.position -- "disabled",    -- netrw left alone, neo-tree does not handle opening dirs window = {
             position = "left",
             width = 40,